-- 2.11.4.2.1.
-If the entity's internal Appeal decision is not fully in the Enrollee's favor, the Enrollee may Appeal to MAHS for Medicaid-based adverse decisions.
-Appeals to MAHS will not be automatically forwarded by the entity.
-Such Appeals must be made in writing and may be made via US Mail, fax transmission, hand-delivery or electronic transmission. - 2.11.4.2.2.
-An Expedited Appeal must be submitted in writing to MAHS pursuant to 42 C.F.R. § 438.410. - 2.11.4.2.3.
-An Enrollee may appoint any authorized representative, including, but not limited to, a guardian, caretaker relative, or provider, to represent the Enrollee throughout the Appeal process.
+- 2.11.4.2.1.1.
+If the entity's internal Appeal decision is not fully in the Enrollee's favor, or if the entity fails to adhere to notice and timing requirements the Enrollee may Appeal to MAHS for Medicaid-based adverse decisions.
+Appeals to MAHS will not be automatically forwarded by the entity. - 2.11.4.2.1.2.
+Such Appeals must be made in writing and may be made via US Mail, fax transmission, hand-delivery or electronic transmission, and in accordance with 42 C.F.R. § 431.221. - 2.11.4.2.2 An Enrollee may appoint any authorized representative, including, but not limited to, a guardian, caretaker relative, provider, friend, or legal counsel to represent the Enrollee throughout the Appeal process, in accordance with 42 C.F.R. § 435.923.
 The entity shall provide a form and instructions on how an Enrollee may appoint a representative.
 The entity shall consider the Enrollee, the Enrollee's authorized representative, or the representative of the Enrollee's estate as parties to the Appeal.
 The entity shall provide such parties a reasonable opportunity to present evidence, and allegations of fact or law, in person as well as in writing.
-The entity shall allow such parties an opportunity, before and during the Appeal process, to examine the Enrollee's case file, including medical records and any other documents and records. - 2.11.4.2.4.
-Appeals to the external Medicaid State Fair Hearing process must be filed within ninety (90) calendar days from the Adverse Action Notice, unless the time period is extended by MDHHS upon a finding of "good cause" in accordance with current State Fair Hearing regulations. - 2.11.4.2.5.
+The entity shall allow such parties an opportunity, before and during the Appeal process, to examine the Enrollee's case file, including medical records and any other documents and records.

+- 2.11.4.2.3.
+Appeals to the external Medicaid State Fair Hearing process filed on or before December 31, 2017, must be filed within ninety (90) calendar days from the Adverse Action Notice, or Adverse Benefit Determination Notice, unless the time period is extended by MDHHS upon a finding of "good cause" in accordance with current State Fair Hearing regulations.
+Appeals to the external Medicaid State Fair Hearing process filed on or after January 1, 2018 must be filed within one hundred and twenty (120) days of the notice of resolution unless the time period is extended by MDHHS upon a finding of "good cause" in accordance with current State Fair Hearing regulations. - 2.11.4.2.4.
 External Appeals to the Medicaid State Fair Hearing process that qualify as Expedited Appeals shall be resolved within seventy-two (72) hours or as expeditiously as the Enrollee's condition requires.
-The entity may extend this timeframe by up to an additional fourteen (14) calendar days if the Enrollee requests the extension or if the entity provides evidence satisfactory to MDHHS that a delay in rendering the decision is in the Enrollee's interest.
-If the Enrollee requests the extension, the appeal will be changed from an Expedited Appeal to a standard Appeal.
-For any extension not requested by the Enrollee, the entity shall provide written notice to the Enrollee of the reason for the delay.

-- 2.11.4.2.6.
-If the Enrollee waits to file the request for fair hearing with MAHS until after receipt of notice of the Internal Appeal decision, the Enrollee must file the request within ninety (90) calendar days from the date of the initial Adverse Action Notice. - 2.11.4.2.7.
-External Appeals to MAHS that do not qualify as expedited shall be resolved or a decision issued within ninety (90) calendar days of the date of filing the ICO Adverse Action if the appeal is filed directly with MAHS.
+This timeframe may be extended at the Enrollee's request or otherwise in accordance with 42 C.F.R. §431.244(f)(4). - 2.11.4.2.5.
+For Appeals filed on or before December 31, 2017, if the Enrollee waits to file the request for fair hearing with MAHS until after receipt of notice of the Internal Appeal decision, the Enrollee must file the request within ninety (90) calendar days from the date of the initial Adverse Action Notice, or Adverse Benefit Determination Notice. - 2.11.4.2.6.
+External Appeals to MAHS that do not qualify as expedited shall be resolved or a decision issued within ninety (90) calendar days of the date of filing the ICO Adverse Action, or Adverse Benefit Determination, if the appeal is filed directly with MAHS.